kicks-app/kicks-app-wordpress/wp-content/themes/kicks-app/README.md

 ### SASS

-KicksApp's Wordpress-Theme integrates SASS.
+KicksApp's Wordpress-Theme integrates SASS for pre-processing css.

 The entry-file of your theme's css is found at `css/index.scss`.

-Although you're free to choose your own code-style, KicksApp's Wordpress-Theme encourages Atomic Design and BEM.
+While you're free to choose your own code-style, KicksApp's Wordpress-Theme encourages Atomic Design and BEM.
 Your css should be organized as components into different subdirectories, such as atoms, molecules and organisms while your `index.scss` only contains imports and lives on top of them.
 Keep your house clean from the start.

 ##### Resources